 NPAC SMS issues the M-DELETE for the subscription versions to the non-EDR Local SMS if it is accepting downloads for the NPA-NXX and had previously failed the delete request.

 At the same time as step 5, the NPAC SMS sends the M-DELETE for the numberPoolBlock to the EDR Local SMS if it is accepting downloads for the NPA-NXX and had previously failed the delete request.
+For the XML interface, PBDD – NpbDeleteDownload.

 The non-EDR Local SMS sends to the NPAC SMS the results of the M-DELETE.
 If the non-EDR Local SMS fails to respond, the NPAC SMS will retry the M-DELETE request a tunable amount of times.

 The EDR Local SMS sends to the NPAC SMS the results of the M-DELETE.
 If the EDR Local SMS fails to respond, the NPAC SMS will retry the M-DELETE request a tunable amount of times.
+For the XML interface, DNLR – DownloadReply.

 Number Pool Block De-Pool Successful Resend Updates (previously NNP flow 2.24)